jekyll/jekyll/docs/_docs/themes.md

 1. Run `bundle show` followed by the name of the theme's gem, e.g., `bundle show minima` for default Jekyll's theme.

     The location of the theme gem is returned.
-For example, minima is located in `/usr/local/lib/ruby/gems/2.3.0/gems/minima-2.1.0` on a Mac.
+For example, minima is located in `/usr/local/lib/ruby/gems/2.3.0/gems/minima-2.1.0` when using the system Ruby installation on a Mac.

 2. Change to the directory's location and open the directory in Finder or Explorer: